 New advances allow delivery of highly targeted radiation therapy called stereotactic ablative radiation therapy (SABR), also known as stereotactic body radiation therapy (SBRT), allowing small, inoperable lung cancers to be treated with curative radiation therapy.

 These new techniques offer high focal doses of radiation in either one or a few treatments which are more likely to control a lung cancer with less risk of damaging normal tissues such as the surrounding lung.
-This field of treatment is rapidly expanding and capitalises on advanced planning techniques, superior body immobilisation and highly technical image guidance technology.
+This field of treatment is rapidly growing and capitalises on advanced planning techniques, superior body immobilisation and highly technical image guidance technology.

 How Effective is Radiation Therapy for Lung Cancer?

-This combination treatment is often recommended in cases where surgery is not feasible but the cancer is still limited to the lung plus or minus local lymph nodes.
+This combination treatment is often recommended in cases where surgery is not feasible, but the cancer is still limited to the lung plus or minus local lymph nodes.

 SABR uses high doses of very targeted radiation therapy, over one or a few days (rather than a four to six weeks) and is an exciting new approach to treating small lung cancers in patients that are not suitable for an operation.
 The effectiveness appears to have similar results to surgery in terms of local control, without being invasive or carrying the potential risks associated with surgery.

 SABR can be an appealing option particularly as more patients with other concurrent illnesses are being diagnosed.
-There are several ongoing scientific studies (clinical trials) further evaluating this new and sophisticated technique.

 Radiation therapy is useful in many lung cancer patients to reduce distressing symptoms (palliation), and chemotherapy can be helpful in shrinking some cancers that have spread to other parts of the body.